gauravkakkar87/mernaws/README.md

 MongoDB, Express, React and Node Applciaiton

-Git clone the repo and use command `docker-compose up` to up and running
+Git clone the repo and use command `docker-compose up` to up and running.